DMTC76375/CLB_DEMO/README.md

 This demonstration, shows the PIC16F13145 using a CLB configuration using logic gates and the internal counter to keep only the measured LED HIGH while running.

-These demonstrations showcase how the CLB is an openended tool with a higher level of configurability.
+These demonstrations show the CLB is a highly configurable and open ended tool.

 ## Concept
 ![Concept](./images/HC-SR04.png)

 The HC-SR04 Sensor works by sending a series of pulses after the trigger pin has been toggled.
 These pulses will travel until they reach an object, and reflect back to the sensor if within range.
-This transaction is measured proportionally on the Echo pin, the pin will remain high a signal is never received back.
+This transaction is measured proportionally on the Echo pin, the pin will remain high if a signal is never received back.
 This means that the CLB can monitor the HC-SR04 by watching the echo pin.

 ![Concept Logic](./images/CLB_LOGIC.png)